HL7/carin-bb/input/pagecontent/Security_And_Privacy_Considerations.md

     14.	user/Practitioner.read

 6. MAY support the [Security for Scalable Registration, Authentication, and Authorization](http://hl7.org/fhir/us/udap-security/2021Sep/) 0.1.0 or later for registration of client applications and (authentication and authorization of client applications or users)
-    1. If UDAP is supported, then all server systems and client applications that can protect private cryptographic keys and all systems of record **SHOULD** support (UDAP JWT-Based Client Authentication) for the authentication of client applications using asymmetric cryptography.
+    1. If UDAP is supported, then all server systems and client applications that can protect private cryptographic keys and all systems of record **SHOULD** support UDAP JWT-Based Client Authentication for the authentication of client applications using asymmetric cryptography.

 ### Audit Logging and Provenance
+1. Audit logs and provenance are recorded.
-1. Server implementations **SHOULD** record IG related data access using the [AuditEvent](http://hl7.org/fhir/R4/auditevent.html) resource.
+2. Server implementations **SHOULD** record IG related data access using the [AuditEvent](http://hl7.org/fhir/R4/auditevent.html) resource.
-2. Server implementations **SHOULD** support the ability to directly record and/or enable clients to assert (store) provenance associated with advance directive information using the [Provenance](http://hl7.org/fhir/R4/provenance.html) resource.
+3. Server implementations **SHOULD** support the ability to directly record and/or enable clients to assert (store) provenance associated with advance directive information using the [Provenance](http://hl7.org/fhir/R4/provenance.html) resource.